uio-bmi/immuneML/docs/source/galaxy/galaxy_simple_repertoires.rst

   Furthermore, the folder contains the complete YAML specification file for the immuneML run, the HTML output and a log file.

 - optimal_ml_settings.zip: a .zip file containing the raw files for the optimal trained ML settings (ML model, encoding).
-  This .zip file can subsequently be used as an input when :ref:`applying previously trained ML models to a new AIRR dataset in Galaxy <How to apply previously trained ML models to a new AIRR dataset in Galaxy>`
+  This .zip file can subsequently be used as an input when applying previously trained ML models to a new dataset.
+  Currently, this can only be done locally using the command-line interface.

 - repertoire_classification.yaml: the YAML specification file that was used by immuneML internally to run the analysis.
 This file can be downloaded, altered, and run again by immuneML using the :ref:`YAML-based Galaxy tool <How to train ML models in Galaxy>`.